andreaskaempf/adventofcode2023/README.md

   solution to AoC 2021, Day 15, to enforce constraints on direction and number of steps in the same direction.

+* **Day 24** (Go): Given a list of stones, each with a position and velocity, find the number stones whose trajectories will intersect.
+For Part 2, find the position and velocity of a new stone, whose trajectory will intersect with that of every other stone (*incomplete*).

 To compile and run a **Go** program
 * Change into the directory with the program
 * `go mod init day01`  (*only if go.mod does not yet exist*)